First-Return Statistics in Henyey-Greenstein Scattering: Colored Motzkin Polynomials and the Cauchy Kernel

-We present the complete algorithm for mapping 3D Henyey--Greenstein scattering to 1D Motzkin combinatorics.
-The algorithm has four steps: (1) determine the angular threshold separating forward from backward scattering; (2) compute the BTF-modified exponent; (3) evaluate the effective backscattering probability; (4) apply the Motzkin formula.
+We present the complete algorithm for mapping 3D Henyey--Greenstein scattering to 1D Motzkin combinatorics at normal incidence ($\mu_{\mathrm{inc}}=1$).
+The algorithm has four steps: (1)~compute the single-scattering return probability; (2)~determine the angular threshold; (3)~evaluate the effective backscattering probability; (4)~apply the Motzkin formula.